43 Small Businesses in Seville You Can Support Right Now

 The heart of the Barrio de Triana is Calle San Jacinto, a place for shopping, meeting or having a tipple.
 At the very end of the thoroughfare lies Bar La Estrellita, a small bar known for its breakfast fare.

-This old-school churros stand is a literal hole in the wall, and one only locals know about.
+Velarde y Borromeo is an old-school churros stand that’s a literal hole in the wall, and one only locals know about.
 Most visitors make the mistake of hitting up the churros stand right at the beginning of the Triana bridge, or one of the city’s best-known chains just after crossing the bridge.
 But if you make the five-minute detour to this little hidden gem, you will not be disappointed.

 As for what to order, go with calentitos de rueda, the fluffiest, most perfectly fried churros you will ever try.
 On the weekends, you can expect a line of sleepy locals waiting for breakfast, but don’t worry; it moves fast.